dzvilius/synth-band-website/README.md

 The site can be deployed to any static site hosting provider.

-I am using Netlify to automatically deploy the site each time I push to GitHub repository.
+I am using Netlify because it can automatically deploy the site each time I push my commits to GitHub repository.

+To deploy the site to [Netlify](https://www.netlify.com/) you need to sign up for an account first.
+Choose the 'New site from Git' option, then pick your online git hosting service provider and grant a permission to access your repository.
+And it's done!
+Now each time you commit to GitHub or your preferred service Netlify will automatically deploy the site.

 ## Credits